 Updated Early Entry Programs for 2022 (including new Deakin Regional)UPDATED EARLY ENTRY PROGRAMS FOR 2022

 Inside Monash University Seminar Series Webinars

 Please see some future Inside Monash sessions for 2021 below.
-Registrations will be available at a later date for Seminars after June so keep checking this website for the most up-to-date details.
+Registrations are available now at website below.

 Please note that past seminar recordings are also available to watch at https://www.monash.edu/inside-monash

 - Monash Arts Degrees - 5 October 2021